Drennan98/Hangman/README.md

 - My colleague and friend, Katherine, for testing out the program and making sure it worked.

+- My brother Sean, for testing out the program and making sure it worked.

 - Code Institute for the project template and deployment terminal.

 - I used various different tutorials throughout the project.